Dub music: Influence of dub on punk and rock music

 There are also some British punk bands creating dub music.
 Capdown released their Civil Disobedients album, featuring the track "Dub No. 1", while Sonic Boom Six and The King Blues take heavy influences from dub, mixing the genre with original punk ethics and attitudes.
 The post-punk band Public Image Ltd, fronted by John Lydon, formerly of Sex Pistols, often use dub and reggae influenced bass lines in their music, especially in their earlier music through various bassists who were members of the group, such as Jah Wobble and Jonas Hellborg.
 Their track "Rise", which reached No. 11 in the UK Chart in 1986 uses a dub/reggae influenced bass line.

 The British post-punk band Bauhaus were highly influenced by dub music, so far that Bauhaus' bass player, David J mentioned that their signature song, "Bela Lugosi's Dead", "was our interpretation of dub".

 Shoegaze bands such as Ride with their song "King Bullshit" and the intro to "Time Machine" have explored and experimented with dub.
 Slowdive also penned "Souvlaki Space Station" and their instrumental "Moussaka Chaos" as a testimony of dub influence, while the Kitchens of Distinction released "Anvil Dub".

 Steve Hogarth, singer with British rock band Marillion, acknowledged the influence of dub on their 2001 album Anoraknophobia.

 Al Cisneros, founder and bassist of Doom Metal outfit OM has gone on record regarding the influence of Reggae and Dub on his bass playing style.

+Industrial metal band Godflesh have released two dub versions of their albums.
+In 1997 the band released Love and Hate in Dub (a remix of Songs of Love and Hate from the previous year) and in 2024 the band released A World Lit Only by Dub (a remix of A World Lit Only by Fire from 2014).
+A five-track 'In Dub' set was played live as part of a Godflesh performance in October 2025 at the Scala venue in London.
+This performance was notable as being the band's first live dub set since a performance of tracks from Love and Hate in Dub in 1997.
+JK Flesh, an electronic solo project by Justin Broadrick from Godflesh, also contains influences from dub music.